GoogleCloudPlatform/cluster-toolkit/community/front-end/ofe/docs/admin_guide.md

-# HPC Toolkit FrontEnd - Administrator’s Guide
+# Cluster Toolkit FrontEnd - Administrator’s Guide

 <!--
 0        1         2         3         4         5         6         7        8
 1234567890123456789012345678901234567890123456789012345678901234567890234567890
 -->

-This document is for administrators of the HPC Toolkit FrontEnd (TKFE).
+This document is for administrators of the Cluster Toolkit FrontEnd (TKFE).
 An administrator can deploy the TKFE portal, manage the lifecycle of HPC clusters, set up networking and storage resources that support clusters, install applications. and manage user access.
 Normal HPC users should refer to the